ServerlessOpsIO/serverlessops-workshops/01-up-and-running/03-build-new-service/README.md

 ## Feature Request
 The Wild Rydes application dispatches rides but never records the rides dispatched.
 You'll create a new service that records rides requested.

-The new service will be a RESTful API using API Gateway and AWS Lambda and it writes data to a DynamoDB table.

 ![wild-rydes-ride-record](../../images/wild-rydes-ride-record.png)

-Below is an example web request to the new service.
+The new service will be a RESTful API using API Gateway and AWS Lambda.
+Data sent via an HTTP POST request to the `/record` endpoint will be written to a DynamoDB table.
+Below is an example of the data in the web request to the new service.
 It has a unique `RideId`, the time of the request, and information about the unicorn dispatched to pickup the requester.

 ```
 {